Forest Park, Brussels

 Forest Park (Parc de Forest, /fr/) or Vorst Park (Park van Vorst, /nl/) is an urban public park located in and named after the municipality of Forest in Brussels, Belgium.
-It was designed by Victor Besme and occupies an area of 13 ha.
+It was designed by the architect and urbanist Victor Besme and covers an area of 13 ha.

-Forest Park is adjacent to Duden Park to its south, which is home to the stadium of Royale Union Saint-Gilloise, the historical football club from the neighbouring municipality of Saint-Gilles, although the club is not located in the municipality, whose border with Forest is to the north of Forest Park.
+Forest Park is adjacent to Duden Park to its south, which is home to the stadium of Royale Union Saint-Gilloise, the historic football club from the neighbouring municipality of Saint-Gilles, although the club is not located in the municipality, whose border with Forest is to the north of Forest Park.